 - a.
-The Tenure committee comprises all tenured members of the department with the department chair serving as its chair.
-It makes recommendations to the chair concerning the tenure of tenure track department members.
-The Promotion committee comprises all full professors in the department with the department chair serving as its chair.
+The Tenure committee comprises all tenured members of the department with the department chair serving as its ex-officio chair.
+It makes recommendations to the Chair concerning the tenure of tenure track department members.
+It also provides feedback to the department chair concerning matters of Post-Tenure Review.
+The Promotion committee comprises all full professors in the department with the department chair serving as its ex-officio chair.
 It makes recommendations to the department chair concerning promotions for tenured or tenure track faculty and specialized faculty members.
 The responsibilities of the Promotion and Tenure committees include the review of the candidates' binders for promotion and tenure and recommendation to the dean regarding a candidate's retention, tenure, promotion, or termination. - b.
 The Promotion and Tenure committees will select one of their members to serve as the department representative on the humanities divisional promotion and tenure committee.
-It has been customary for this person to be the Department Chair. - c.
-The Promotion and Tenure Committees (as in section III.C.5.a) will vote on the promotions of specialized faculty.
-Further specifics on the promotion of specialized faculty may be found in Appendix E. - d.
-Further specifics regarding the Criteria and Procedures for Promotion and Tenure and Information Regarding Promotion and Tenure may be found in Appendix A. - e.
-The Promotion Standards for specialized faculty members are detailed in Appendix E of the department bylaws. - f.
-The spouse, partner, or others for whom there would be a possible conflict of interest with a candidate may serve on a committee but may not be present for, or participate in the discussion of the binder and may not vote on the candidacy of their spouse, partner, or others for whom there would be a possible conflict of interest with a candidate.

-6) 3rd Year Promotion and Tenure Committee Review
+It has been customary for this person to be the Department chair. - c.
+The Promotion and Tenure committees (as in section III.C.5.a) will vote on the promotions of specialized faculty.
+The Chair will appoint a Specialized faculty member of rank II or III to the Promotion committee when a specialized faculty member is being reviewed for promotion.
+The Specialized member will have full voting rights on the Promotion committee for the specialized faculty promotion.
+Also, further specifics on the promotion of specialized faculty may be found in Appendix E. - d.
+Further specifics regarding the criteria and procedures for promotion and tenure and information regarding promotion and tenure may be found in Appendix A. - e.
+The promotion standards for specialized faculty members are detailed in Appendix E of the department bylaws. - f.
+The spouse, partner, or others for whom there would be a possible conflict of interest with a candidate may serve on a committee but may not be present for, or participate in the discussion of the binder and may not vote on the candidacy of their spouse, partner, or others for whom there would be a possible conflict of interest with a candidate. - 6) Third Year Promotion and Tenure Committee Review - a.
+The Third Year Promotion and Tenure committee review shall be undertaken by a sub-committee of the combined Promotion and

-- a.
-The 3rd Year Promotion and Tenure Committee Review shall be undertaken by a sub-committee of the combined Promotion and Tenure Committees.
-The Chair will appoint the committee as needed.
+Tenure Committees.
+The chair will appoint the committee as needed.
 It shall consist of three tenured professors, of which at least one will be a full professor who will also serve as its chair.
-The Chair shall appoint the committee for one year. - b.
-The annual evaluation of faculty in the 3rd year will be undertaken by the chair after receiving the report from the Promotion and Tenure sub-committee.
+The chair shall appoint the committee for one year.

-c.
-The responsibilities of the Promotion and Tenure Committee for 3rd year review include review of the candidate by the procedures and standards set forth in the Department of History Guidelines for The Review of Faculty in the Third Year (see Appendix C).
+- b.
+The annual evaluation of faculty in the 3rd year will be undertaken by the chair after receiving the report from the Promotion and Tenure sub-committee. - c.
+The responsibilities of the Promotion and Tenure committee for third year review include review of the candidate by the procedures and standards set forth in the Department of History Guidelines for The Review of Faculty in the Third Year (see Appendix C).